SoftwareAG/c8y-docs/content/dtm/asset-hierarchy-bundle/creating-assets-bulk-import.md

 1. Navigate to the child asset page and download the template using **Import assets**.

 2. Fill in the details for the child asset hierarchy in the CSV template.
-See [Filling CSV template for bulk import](#csv-template-parameters) for details.
+See [CSV template parameters](#csv-template-parameters) for more details.

 	{{< c8y-admon-info>}}
 From any hierarchy level, the template will be downloaded only for its child hierarchy.